 - Prevent the establishment of a wild dog populations within national parks, reserves and urban residential areas

-As part of the reporting processes, each October Southern Biosecurity Group will prepare an annual report and submit and audited financial statement to the Department of Primary Industries and Regional Development.
-Copies of the annual report will also be made available through this website.
-The first report will be prepared for October 2019.
+As part of the required reporting process, Southern Biosecurity Group prepares and submits an annual report and audited financial statement to the Department of Primary Industries and Regional Development (DPIRD) by October 31st each year.
+Copies of the annual report are made available through this website and on the DPIRD website.

-A copy of the 2019/20 Operational Plan can be found here.
+A copy of the current 2020/21 DPIRD approved operational Plan can be found here.